 - Condensate pan is misaligned: If the condensate pan isn’t perfectly lined up at the right angle, you may experience an HVAC water leak inside your home.
-The pan needs to be aligned to stop the leak before it turns into an even bigger problem.
+Align the pan to stop the leak before it turns into an even bigger problem.

 - Condensate drain is clogged: Condensate drains that are clogged cause water to leak from the tray.
 Condensate drain pipes can become clogged with debris over time and cause condensate drain pans to overflow.
 If this happens, two things can occur.
 One, an HVAC water leak can occur inside your home and two, mold and mildew can begin to grow indoors.
 The drain can also become frozen in the winter, causing water to back up into your home.

 - Condensate tray is damaged: If the condensate tray is torn or cracked by wear-and-tear, water can leak out of the pan.
-A damaged condensation tray has to be replaced by a professional to fix the problem completely.
+An HVAC contractor must replace a damaged condensation tray to fix the problem completely.

 Call an HVAC Company Near You for Help with an HVAC Water Leak